Day of the Trial

 - Be prepared to sum up your case.
 After both sides have called their witnesses, you will get a chance to sum up your case before the Court.
 This is your chance to pull your evidence together so that the judge understands your views.
 Again, keep your statements brief and factual.
 A long speech will not improve your case if the facts do not support your view.

 The hearing will continue until all evidence is presented.
-Most Tax Court small claims hearings last about 30 minutes, sometimes more.
+Most small claims hearings in Tax Court last about 30 minutes, sometimes more.
 There is no time limit, but the judge may impose reasonable restrictions.

 Both parties will receive the Court's written decision within 60 days of the hearing.